theima/ein/README.md

   const child: Node<ExampleChild> = node.createChild(actionMap, 'child');
 ```

-Alternatively a [translator](#translator) can be specified to get the part of the model that's needed.
+Alternatively a [translator](#translator) can be specified to get the part of the model that's needed, or to create an aggregate model.

 ```typescript
   const child: Node<ExampleChild> = node.createChild(actionMap, childTranslator);